ClickCease

 Details of the Recall

 The smoke alarms are white in color and 5.5 inches in diameter.
 “Universal” and “Smoke & Fire Alarm” are printed on the front cover of the alarm.
 The label on the back of the alarm lists the model number and date code.
-Consumers are urged to inspect their smoke alarms to determine if they activate properly.
+Consumers are urged to inspect their smoke alarms to determine if they activate correctly.
 One way to do this is to press the test button to see if it’s working.

 Potential for Deadly Fires